robOcity/robocity.github.com/content/posts/song-play-sql.md

 ```

- - Method 2: Select columns, select first row, get values as numpy array and convert to a list that results in __year as typye int and duration as type float__.
-Inserting numpy numeric types into the database using psycopg2 causes errors, so I will use this approach.
+ - Method 2: Select columns, select first row, get values as numpy array, and convert to a list that results in __year as type int and duration as type float__.
+But inserting numpy numeric types into the database using psycopg2 causes errors, so I convert them to Python types first.
 This type conversion occurs because it is behavior of [numpy.ndarray.tolist](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.tolist.html#numpy.ndarray.tolist) upon which [pandas.Series.tolist](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.tolist.html) is based.
 Mystery solved!

 ```python